DomG21/Financial-LSTM/README.md

 # Financial-LSTM
-I'm learning how to use Nueral Nets, and stock data is readily available
+I'm learning how to use Nueral Nets, and stock data is readily available.
+I also implemented a ROOT framework.